 - In 1996, Washington joined the Western States Electronic Benefits Transfer Alliance (WSEA) comprised of six (6) states: Washington, Alaska, Arizona, Colorado, Hawaii, and Idaho to conduct a joint competitive procurement for EBT services.
-The Territory of Guam, Nevada, Wyoming, and Nebraska later joined the alliance. - In July 2013, Nevada officially withdrew from the WSEA Coalition, leaving eight (8) states and the Territory of Guam to begin procurement for EBT-4 service in 2014. - In August 2013, Utah officially joined the WSEA Coalition, increasing the number again to nine (9) states and the Territory of Guam.
-Utah procured for the EBT-4 services in 2014 with the Coalition. - In March 2014, Washington withdrew from WSEA.
+The Territory of Guam, Nevada, Wyoming, and Nebraska later joined the Alliance. - In July 2013, Nevada officially withdrew from the WSEA Coalition, leaving eight (8)

+- states and the Territory of Guam to begin procurement for EBT-4 service in 2014. - In August 2013, Utah officially joined the WSEA Coalition, increasing the number again to nine (9) states and the Territory of Guam.
+Utah procured for the EBT-4 services in 2014 with the Coalition. - In March 2014, Washington withdrew from WSEA. - In July 2018, Washington rejoined WSEA.
+The current WSEA membership includes Alaska, Arizona, Colorado, Guam, Hawaii, Idaho, Nebraska, Washington, and Wyoming.

-Reprocurement of WSEA EBT Services
+Reprocurement of EBT Services

 - In December 2001, the Western States EBT Alliance (WSEA) developed and published a second-tier Request for Proposal to ensure EBT services continued without interruption.
 The Territory of Guam, unable to attract a bidder due to its small caseload, joined the WSEA in this procurement. - In May 2002, Citicorp Electronic Financial Services (CEFS) was announced as the successful second-tier vendor. - On April 28, 2003, Washington's first tier contract expired.
-Washington exercised the two, one-year extension options under the initial contract. - In January 2004, CEFS was sold to J. P. Morgan Electronic Financial Services (FFS). - In April 2009, WSEA awarded the EBT Request for Proposal to the successful bidder, J. P. Morgan EFS. - In April 2014, Washington awarded the EBT Request for Proposal to the successful bidder, J. P. Morgan EFS.
-The contract provided for a two-year term through April 29, 2016 with options for two extensions, one sixmonth and one three-month.
+Washington exercised the two one -year extension options under the initial contract. - In January 2004, CEFS was sold to J. P. Morgan Electronic Financial Services (EFS). - In April 2009, WSEA awarded the EBT Request for Proposal to the successful bidder, J. P. Morgan EFS. - In April 2014, Washington awarded the EBT Request for Proposal to the successful bidder, J. P. Morgan EFS.
+The contract provided for a two-year term through April 29, 2016 with options for two extensions,

+- one six-month and one three-month.
 The short contract term was due to J. P. Morgan EFS' November 2013 announcement to exit the EBT and pre-paid card business. - In July 2015, Washington awarded the EBT Request for Proposal to the successful bidder, Fidelity Information Services.
 The contract provided for a five-year term with options for two one-year extensions.
-EBT services were successfully converted from J. P. Morgan EFS to Fidelity Information Services in July 2016.
+EBT services were successfully converted from J. P. Morgan EFS to Fidelity Information Services in July 2016. - In November 2019, Washington and WSEA began reprocurement activities to solicit a consultant to create the next EBT services Request for Proposal. - In October 2020, WSEA selected Maximus as the Request for Proposal consultant through a competitive procurement. - In July 2021, the Request for Proposal for EBT services was posted nationwide and Fidelity Information Services was selected as the winning bidder. - In June 2022, Washington began negotiations with Fidelity Information Services to execute the fifth iteration of EBT services, which resulted in a seven year contract with two optional one-year extensions.